 Read the book, not to become this kind of person but to recognize them when they approach you, your friends, your daughter.
 Explain to your friends and relative what it looks like to be manipulated by a Pick up Artist.
 Every potential victim needs to not only be confident in their own mind and cues it's providing but also aware of what might be churning in the mind of that seemingly vulnerable man who needs help on the other side of those buildings.

 Last week I spent seven days on a boat and couldn’t stop thinking about the derelict barges in Orchid.
 Sure I was on a cruise to Bermuda and I drank a lot of Bud Lite Limes and mudslides and piña colada, but I was ever vigilant.
-I’m not sure if I’d want to spend generations… Read More »

 Stress.
 Our bodies natural response to emotional experiences.
 Stress can be good or bad, but most people agree that when the bodies natural fight-or-flight response is prevented, it can cause some problems – including but not limited to: headaches, heart attacks, strokes, IBS, stomach ulcers and over-eating.
 It’s important to remember that the Human Being is still an animal – a clever, emotional, complex animal yes, but most of our responses are still rooted in the animal.